dart-archive/www.dartlang.org/src/site/codelabs/darrrt/index.markdown

 <i class="fa fa-key key-header"> </i> <strong> Key Information </strong>

-* The app runs on the local machine using the `file` protocol.
+* The app runs on localhost.
   To share your app with others, you need to deploy the app to a hosting service.

 </div></div>

 <hr>